-The main focus of the year was to ensure the quality of education provided was the best and reflected in our work with others and recognised by Ofsted.
-Of the four schools, three are graded as 'good' and one is graded as 'outstanding'.
-As none of the schools were inspected by Ofsted before the pandemic hit, inspections were cancelled and so this 'measure' of success will be postponed for the future.
+The main focus of the year was to ensure the quality of education provided was the best and reflected in our work with others and recognized by Ofsted.
+Of the four schools, three are graded as 'good' and one is graded as 'Outstanding'.
+There have been significant changes in personnel across the Trust which has lead to new impetus and willingness to work together for the good of all the pupils.
+There have been a number of new initiatives where schools are working together more cooperatively.